weaviate/weaviate/docs/en/use/running-weaviate.md

 - Based on `tree/develop` on Github
 - Runs with the latest open source Contextionary.
 More indepth information about the contextionary can be found [here](../contribute/contextionary.md).
+- Weaviate becomes available as HTTP service on port 8080.
+- Weaviate becomes available as HTTP service on port 8080 on `://{IP}/weaviate/v1/{COMMAND}`.

 #### Running a specific version